JoMaRomero/Proyecto_Final_Python_Tokio_School/README.md

 Template B was used for this project, which consist of simulating a web page like Netflix.

+The project is mostly for Python so i didnt use much effort on HTML, CSS or JS.
+Used Bootstrap to help me with the work, don't expect something really fancy for that.

 ## Try the project

 To run it, open it with a IDE like VSC, create a venv with "python -m venv venv", then opening the venv writing ".\venv\Scripts\activate" in the terminal.